include-cpp/include-cpp.github.io/discord/index.md

 We have also learned over time that some emojis which look fun are actually really harmful or painful references to some of our underrepresented folks here.
 Whilst we don’t expect everyone to know all those references, it’s easier if we know that the emojis available here are none of those.
 We don't allow these symbols on our server.

-Having said that, we do add new emojis here periodically, so if there is a specific emoji you would like added, please raise it in #meta, letting us know what it means to you.
+Having said that, we do add new emojis here periodically, so if there is a specific emoji you would like added, please raise it in #meta-discord, letting us know what it means to you.

 ### Bots